 I first learned about the complexities and limitations of Medicare when I was 30 years of age due to a family tragedy.
 On September 22, 1994, my father was diagnosed with pancreatic cancer.
 He passed away a few months later on December 11, just prior to his 62nd birthday.
-I contacted our family financial advisor, a Certified Financial Planner (CFP®), and asked her what I should do regarding my mother’s healthcare insurance coverage.
+I contacted our family financial advisor, a commission-based Certified Financial Planner (CFP®), and asked her what I should do regarding my mother’s healthcare insurance coverage.
 She replied: “Just sign her up for a Medigap plan with Blue Cross of New York; your mother qualifies for Medicare under a widow’s benefit.”— that was it!

 When I became a CFP® in 2007, I discovered that my mother and I had received poor financial guidance after my father’s death.
 Needless to say, it upset me, and that’s why I’m writing today about this subject.
 I never want any of you to go through what I went through due to my lack of understanding of Medicare healthcare choices, poor advice, and blind trust.
 More on this subject in the coming months in a case study post devoted to Social Security and Medicare strategies (SSA link) for the surviving spouse.
 It can be very complicated, as I will illustrate, especially for grieving widows or widowers.
 In my mother’s case, like many women of her generation, she never wrote a check or selected her healthcare plan.
 Complicating matters further was the fact that my mother is Japanese, and English is her second language.

 In January 1995, I found the Medicare coverage options very confusing, and I had no idea what a Medigap plan would cost my mother.
 It took weeks of research in my spare time to find the answers I needed, and to get my mother appropriate coverage (at least what I thought was appropriate) -- a supplemental plan that overcame the limitations of Medicare.